The Hidden Sugars: Health Foods That Could Harm Your Teeth

 • Develop a sustainable approach to treating “health” foods with hidden sugars as occasional treats rather than daily staples

-• Create meal and snack routines that minimise both frequency and duration of sugar exposure to teeth
+• Create meal and snack routines that minimise both the frequency and duration of sugar exposure to teeth

 • Implement a comprehensive oral care routine that takes into account your dietary habits